tompetrus/oracle-apex-tree-search-show/README.md

 3. As a true action, select the "Tree Search and Show" action, found under "Execute"
 4. Adjust the settings
 5. Select the affected region (the tree region)

+## Versions

+v1.0.0 - release
+v1.0.1 - fixed search not working with links in nodes (Issue #1) v1.0.2 - fixed custom search function not working (Issue #2) v1.0.3 - changed some of the workings to better support multiple search actions with different configurations